 • Only standard abbreviations should be used.
 Abbreviations should be avoided in the title of the manuscript.
 Abbreviations should be spelled out when first used in the text and the use of abbreviations should be kept to a minimum.

-• The names and locations (city, state, and country only) of manufacturers of equipment and non-generic drugs should be given.
+• The names of manufacturers of equipment and non-generic drugs should be given.

 • Authors should express all measurements in conventional units using International System (SI) units.